UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/matterwaves.md

 u(x,\, t) = \int^{\infty}_{-\infty} A(k) \,\exp(i(kx-\omega(k)t))\,\mathrm{d} k
 ```

-We call these <b>wave packets</b> or sometimes as a wave train or burst - we can picture them as a larger wave envelope, with smaller localized waves
+We call these <b>wave packets</b>, also known sometimes as wave trains or bursts - we can picture them as a larger wave envelope, with smaller localized waves
 that travel as one unit together, as shown in {numref}`WavePacket`.
-This infinite set of oscillating waves have different waven lengths, with phases
+This infinite set of oscillating waves have different wavelengths, with phases
 and amplitudes that constructively and destructively interfereonly over different regions of space.

 ```{figure} ../figures/WavePacket.png